Code-Institute-Submissions/aliclarke206-datingdogs_OctResub/README.md

 * Could add some affiliated products to the site for your dog as an added revenue stream.
 * Ablitiy to send likes to other dogs and make it a bit more interactive.
 * I would also like to render the Users dog detail page and blog posts to their User Profile page.
+* Add a loactaions tag if the user is posting a blog post about a playdate.

 ## Technologies Used